ceos-org/stac-collection-and-granule-discovery-best-practices/6-collection-metadata.md

 | [Markdown](https://datatracker.ietf.org/doc/html/rfc7763)  | `text/markdown`  |
 | [PDF](https://en.wikipedia.org/wiki/PDF)  | `application/pdf`  |

-## Facilitating catalog federation
+## 6.5 Facilitating catalog federation

-- make available DIF10 metadata record as "asset".
+- make available DIF10 metadata record as "asset" (for IDN) ?

+> **CEOS-STAC-BP-TBD - Root relation [Recommendation]**<a name="BP-TBD"></a>
+>
+> It is discouraged to use the rel="root" relation in STAC collection encoding as the collection's original data provider's catalog/collections maybe included in a federated catalog with a different root.
+>

-## CEOS-ARD recommendations
+## 6.6 CEOS-ARD recommendations

 - TBD